-Before the advent of mass production, cabinetmaking was a revered and challenging profession.
-Cabinet Makers were skilled craftspeople who spent years perfecting their woodwork in order to build ornate, finely made cabinets and storage units, installed in both commercial and residential settings.
+Before the advent of mass production, cabinet making was a revered and challenging profession.
+Cabinet makers were skilled craftspeople who spent years perfecting their work.
+They built ornate cabinets and storage units for both commercial and residential settings.

-Multiple generations of cabinet makers who worked during that 60-year period were exposed to the deadly mineral on a daily basis.
-Today, that danger lingers for anyone exposed to their work.
+Multiple generations of cabinet makers who worked in the mid-20th century were exposed to the deadly mineral on a daily basis.
+Today, that danger lingers as more people are diagnosed with asbestos-related illnesses.

-Professional cabinet makers and skilled amateurs alike once spent many a long day in crowded, dusty garages and shops.
-The work involved cutting, sawing, and sanding a variety of cabinet components, creating unavoidable clouds of dust laced with something far more toxic than woodchips: asbestos fibers.
+Professional cabinet makers and skilled hobbyists alike spent long periods of time in cramped, dusty garages and shops.
+They would cut, saw, and sand the materials needed to make cabinets for hours.
+This created unavoidable clouds of dust laced with toxic asbestos fibers.